InglisSofia/FastQuizzes/README.md

 # Bugs and errors

 Unfortunately I had problems with getting the page responsive since the testing in "Am I Responsive" show the page is a bitt off in some of the screen sizes.
 When I look at the inspection and choose mobile, tablet and desktop it looks as it should.
 This is a problem left yet to solve.
 Another thing I struggled with was the radio buttons which couldn't seem to get right.
 I tried many different CSS codes but nothing i found would line them up nicely to fit the choices the belong to.
 This also is yet to solve.
+Due to lack of time I had to submit this project in a unfinished condition.

 # Deployment